 The state of genetically engineered farm animals is not as advanced as it is for crop plants.
 In the United States, there are eight genetically engineered plants in commercial production but no transgenic animals.
 The most notable advances in transgenic animals lie outside agriculture.

-It appears in today’s Global Aquaculture Advocate and can continue it here.
+It appears in today’s Global Aquaculture Advocate and you can continue to read it here.